DocsOverviewGetting startedPricingAuthentication & conceptsPostsDiagramsBrand & assetsTools & batchErrorsMCP server

 create_postGenerate a branded social/marketing image from a prompt.
 Returns a PNG plus reusable content.prompt*, format, size, theme, style, brand, unbranded

-restyle_contentFree re-theme/resize of a prior create_post/create_chart result — no new generation.format*, content*, size, theme, brand
+restyle_contentFree re-theme/resize of a prior create_post/create_chart result, with no new generation.format*, content*, size, theme, brand

 create_diagramGenerate a diagram from a prompt.
-Returns a durable id to refine/restyle/animate later.prompt*, type, size, theme, nodeStyle, transparent, brand, unbranded
+Returns a durable id to refine/restyle/animate later.
+Unbranded with an adaptive frame by default — see account defaults below.prompt*, type, size, theme, nodeStyle, transparent, brand, unbranded

 refine_diagramUpdate a diagram by id.
 With a prompt: content edit.
 Without: free instant restyle.id*, prompt, size, theme, nodeStyle, transparent, colors, brand, unbranded

-create_chartGenerate a bar/line/donut/KPI chart directly from data — no prompt, deterministic.chartType*, series/slices/tiles, theme, size
+create_chartGenerate a bar/line/donut/KPI chart directly from data: no prompt, fully deterministic.chartType*, series/slices/tiles, theme, size

 set_brandConfigure the saved brand profile every later create_* call inherits by default.name, handle, tagline, logo, colors